Harishankar-GitHub/Docker-with-Java---DevOps-for-Spring-Microservices/README.md

 	It will wait for sometime to complete any ongoing process and then shutdown When using above command, a signal called SIGTERM is sent to container stop command is used mostly

+	Or docker stop id1 id2 -> To remove multiple containers id1 and id2 are first few characters of container's id.
 ```

 ##### To kill immediately